 The band shines an inventive spotlight on tunes that have received very little modern exposure.
 While there are clear influences from Celtic, jazz, and pop music, the band has created its own brew.
 In the mix are saxophones, violin, bagpipes, accordion and guitar.

 With their first album 'Back to the 1780's' (Appel Rekords, 2015), WÖR have demonstrated that it is possible to come up with some very imaginative treatments of traditional music and bring new life to beautiful melodies, which have spent years in obscurity.
-Their new album 'Sssht' (Appel Rekords, 2017), produced by Finnish violin legend Esko Järvelä, is another example of the band's modern approach and one to catch the ear.
+Their second album 'Sssht' (Appel Rekords, 2017), produced by Finnish violin legend Esko Järvelä, is another example of the band's modern approach and one to catch the ear.
 'About Towers' (2020) is a very cohesive and mature album, and a great tribute to carillon bell players of a time.

 All members are astonishing musicians, coaxing fantastic sounds out of their chosen instruments.